tf129/PyRush/README_API.md

 - Command - > rocket_mode()
 ## List of PowerUps, their specs and their commands
 ### Reloading
-30% drop chance
+- 30% drop chance
-Reloads 30% of your active weapon ammo
+- Reloads 30% of your active weapon ammo
+- Command -> refuelAmmo()
 ### Shield
-10% drop chance
+- 10% drop chance
-Cancel all received damage during 3sec
+- Cancel all received damage during 3sec
+- Command -> shield()
+### Heal
+- 50% drop chance
+- Gives you 50% of your lost HP
+- Command -> heal()
+### Invisibility
+- 10% drop chance
+- Makes you invisible for you ennemy during 2sec
+- Command -> invisibility()